Rufus For Real

 ↓ Jump to Recipe

-Moist, banana nut chocolate chip muffins with maple-candied pecans and crackly sugar tops — the kind you grab for breakfast, snack, or emotional support.
+Moist banana nut chocolate chip muffins with maple-candied pecans and crackly sugar tops — made for breakfast, snacks, or saving those forgotten bananas on the counter.

 Let's get started!